chaoss/community/community-resources/chaoss-specific-terms.md

 # Abbreviations

-Several abbreviation are used within the documentation, website, or Github repositories.
+Several abbreviations are used within the documentation, website, or Github repositories.
 Below are the abbreviations with their full forms:

 * **CHAOSS** - Community Health Analytics Open Source Software
 * **WG -** Working Group